fzakaria/fzakaria.com/_posts/2026-07-30-the-nix-sandbox-is-a-hidden-input.md

 }
 ```

-Two people can evaluate a byte-identical `.drv`, run **different actual build steps**, and Nix create the same output hash.
+Two people can evaluate a bit-identical `.drv`, run **different actual build steps**, and Nix create the same output hash.

 You may be thinking "Well, a derivation could have always relied on `/dev/random` or `date`, so what's new?".
 True, this is a form of [non-determinism](https://manual.determinate.systems/advanced-topics/diff-hook.html).
 The difference is those are more evident in the derivations to discover and audit for.
 The act of checking for the existence of a file is extremely subtle and not something that is easy to discover.